 What makes the difference between adolescent angst and a diagnosable mental health disorder?
 There are a range of signs that you must look out for.
 At Stonewater Adolescent Recovery Center, we’re committed to helping adolescent and teen boys overcome mental health issues and substance use problems.
 To learn more, contact us today.

 The Difference Between Adolescent Angst and Depression

 Adolescents and teenagers in the United States are depressed.
-According to data from the National Surveys on Drug Use and Health from 2005-2014, 12-17 year olds had an increase in the likelihood of experiencing major depression throughout one year.
-Data came from between the years of 2005-2014.
+According to data from the National Surveys on Drug Use and Health from 2005-2014, 12-17-year-olds had an increase in the likelihood of experiencing major depression throughout one year.
+Data came from between the years 2005-2014.
 Minors were not the only ones surveyed.
-The New York Times reports that in 18-25 year olds there was also a drastic increase in depression, but specifically among those between 18 and 20 years old.
+In addition, The New York Times reports that in 18-25-year-olds, there was also a drastic increase in depression.
+The researchers saw this change specifically among those between 18 and 20 years old.

 Children are resilient.
 Like strong pottery, they can withstand the pressure of their container.
 Eventually, however, any little push can cause cracks.
 Cracks tend to break.
 Any number of factors could contribute.
 Because children are so resilient and face shame for being less than perfect, they don’t tell their parents what is going on.
 One of the most significant issues in mental health for adults is that they developed a disorder in childhood or adolescence that went unacknowledged.
-Throughout the world, millions of adults are living with undiagnosed mental illness, never made aware that they weren’t the problem.
+Throughout the world, millions of adults are living with mental illness.
+Their doctors and mental health professionals never diagnosed them, so they didn’t know that they weren’t the problem.